kepsteen/javascript-prep-0224-code-solutions/prep-javascript-functions/prep-javascript-functions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What are the five parts of a function definition? function keyword, function name, parameters, code block
+- What are the five parts of a function definition? function keyword, optional function name, parameters, curly braces, code block
 - How do you call a function?
 function name()
 - What is the difference between a parameter and an argument?